 Indeed, Rotella further suggests, that otherwise unthreatening train station near you might even serve as spatial host to a "leftist-Islamic militant alliance" – never mind the fact that Islamic terror is almost universally committed against

-traditional leftist political goals (whether this refers to freedom of speech and the separation of church and state or to gay rights and female suffrage).
+traditional leftist political goals (whether this refers to the separation of church and state or to gay rights and female suffrage).

 "Trains, stations and the gritty neighborhoods that surround them are often the backdrop to danger," Rotella warns.
 Specifically, "trains and their stations have played a key role in modern-day plotting and attacks by Islamic terrorists."

 Of course, Mike Davis's recent history of car bombs